-Dividend income is recognised on the ex-dividend date with any related foreign withholding tax recorded as an expense.
-The Fund currently incurs withholding tax imposed by certain countries on investment income.
-Such income is recorded gross of withholding tax in profit or loss.
+Dividend income is recognised on the ex-dividend date.
+The Fund currently incurs withholding tax imposed by certain countries on investment income and such income is recorded net of withholding tax in the statement of comprehensive income.

 Trust distributions are recognised on an entitlements basis.